epinna/weevely3/README.md

 =======

 > This is a complete rewrite of Weevely, and currently is a beta version.
-> Any module ported from the old version helps to get closer to the first stable release.
+> Any module ported from the old version get close the first stable release.
 Any help is appreciated.
 Read below for further information.

 Weevely is a PHP web shell that provides a weaponized telnet-like interface to administrate a remote web access.